daisywatson/myflix-list/README.md

 Basic CRUD functionality was first created, followed by user accounts, sessions, and then displaying of individual lists for individual users.

 ### Unsolved Problems
 Some routes will throw errors if they're accessed via typed-in URL instead of the link buttons in the app because the session hasn't been checked.
 Those routes should redirect instead.
+Also, there's no error checking for users creating duplicate usernames that have already been created.

 ### Forthcoming features
 - User will be logged out after deleting account